 Besides technical analysis and fundamental analysis, risk management is the third pillar of professional forex trading and is another aspect you should master in order to have long-term results.

 How risk management affects your trading?

 Most of the beginners out there, even though they do not have enough experience in the markets, just gamble their entire account on every trade.
-We’ve mentioned several times that investing is a game at which you won’t win 100% of time.
+We’ve mentioned several times that investing is a game at which you won’t win 100% of the time.
 No matter how good you are, you will still encounter losses.

-Having a well-established risk management system can help you overcome those losing periods and leverage the profitable trades.
+Having a well-established risk management system can help you overcome those losing periods and leverage profitable trades.

 What should you consider when making a risk management system?

 You can’t just pick up randomly a system for free from the internet or buy it from a forex guru.
 You need to shape your own risk management system based on your performance.

 First and foremost, your accuracy is the one you should consider.
 By accuracy, we mean the percentage of profitable trades during a given period of time.
 You should measure and know your accuracy in order to be able to see how you should model your system.

 The reward-to-risk ratio is the profit divided by the risk that you took.
 For example, if you would make 100 pips on a trade, and have risked losing 50 pips, the reward/risk ratio is 2/1.
 For a 50 pips gain with a 50 pips risk is 1/1 and so on.